 Assistant Secretary of Workforce Solutions

-A native of Madison, N.C., Collins graduated from Appalachian State University with a bachelor’s degree in personnel management.
-He and his wife Debi have been married for 24 years with two sons (22 and 16) and a daughter (18).
-He lives in Raleigh and enjoys coaching athletic teams, playing tennis and golf, involvement with his church, and reading biographies and classics.
+A native of Madison, N.C., Will graduated from Appalachian State University with a bachelor’s degree in personnel management.
+He and his wife Debi have been married for 27 years with two sons (25 and 19) and a daughter (21).
+Will and his family live in Raleigh where he enjoys playing tennis and golf, and reading biographies, classics, and the daily comics page.